kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 * Feature is disabled by default.
 It is an opt-in feature which can be enabled by enabling the `NodeResourceHotPlug` feature gate.
-* Support the basic functionality for scheduler to consider pod-level resource requests to find a suitable node.
-* Support the basic functionality for kubelet to translate pod-level requests/limits to pod-level cgroup settings.
 * Unit test coverage.
 * E2E tests.
 * Documentation mentioning high level design.